Tomrdh/stuff/themes/DiscordRecolor_Blurple/README.md

 ## Notes

-1. Download the original Discord Recolor [here](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Themes/DiscordRecolor).
+1. You can download the original Discord Recolor [here](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Themes/DiscordRecolor).

 2. Warning: **CutTheCord black theme** is not exactly the same theme as [AMOLED Dark Theme Optimized](https://github.com/Tomrdh/discord-addons/tree/master/download-themes-here/AmoledDarkThemeOptimized.theme.css)!
 Also my AMOLED themes in Discord Addons do not use Discord Recolor, please remember.